opsschool/curriculum/monitoring_201.rst

 in StatsD.
 If you're sending to Graphite two data points in the same time period, it will overwrite the first one.

-Stats interface
+Management interface
 ---------------

-A stats interface is listening (by default) on the TCP port 8126.
+A management interface is listening (by default) on the TCP port 8126.
 A few commands are supported:

 * ``stats`` will output statistics about the current process